jgauffin/Griffin.AdoNetFakes/readme.md

-ADO.NET Fakes

-This library is a complete ADO.NET driver which are designed to aid you in testing components which requires ADO.NET.
+This library is a complete ADO.NET driver which is designed to aid you in unit testing.

 It do however require that the library/code you are testing have been coded against the abstractions (either `IDbCommand` etc the base classes `DbCommand` etc).
 For more information about that approach read [this blog post](http://blog.gauffin.org/2013/01/ado-net-the-right-way/).